 We currently are supporting

-• 4 prospective clinical trials in Breast, B-Cell lymphoma, Pancreas and Renal Cancer
+• 4 prospective clinical trials in Breast, B-Cell lymphoma, Pancreas and Renal Cancer will be collecting multiple data streams

 • Development and clinical translation of novel, first in man imaging probe – C2Am (apoptosis/necrosis marker) and 13C-fumarate (measures rapid onset of low level diffuse necrosis)

-• Seven data integration projects ranging from genomics, advanced imaging and digital pathology in breast, ovarian and renal cancer.
+• Seven data integration projects ranging from genomics, advanced imaging and digital pathology in breast, ovarian and renal cancer

 We are a dynamic collaboration of researchers, clinicians and scientists based in Cambridge and are always looking for novel ideas and additional collaborations.